Highway to High School

-There are many options for students when looking at high schools (independent, boarding, public, etc.).
+There are many options for students when looking at high schools (private, boarding, public, etc.).
 Our goal is to help them matriculate to schools that meet their needs and wishes; schools where the students will be happy, fulfilled, and successful.
 There are many considerations when evaluating high schools.

 - To begin, there is the size of the school.
 Some range from seventy-five students per grade to 400 or more if public school is a consideration.
 Class sizes can range from twelve to thirty-five.

 - At some schools, making a sports team is no issue; at others, their sports teams may be the best in the state so “making the team” is a mighty challenge.